Do you like to study the history of hurricanes? Maybe compare the different levels of impact of hurricanes with the same name?

 Phase 2: Tropical Storm

-Should a sufficiently powerful weather system develop late in the season with a sustained wind speed of 39 mph, Tropical Storm Gabrielle will make its debut.
+Should a sufficiently powerful weather system develop with a sustained wind speed of 39 mph, a tropical storm is named.
+That happened with Tropical Storm Gabrielle on September 17.

 Phase 3: Hurricane